 Let's say you're using the NSFileManager APIs.

-which are completely downloaded to disk in our app's container.
+If you're using NSFileManager, you'll properly pick up document one and document two here, which are completely downloaded to disk in our app's container.

 Instead, you want to use NSMetadataQuery.